Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

-On the event $|\gamma-u|<4^{-n}r$, the sequence of positions $\cS := \{X_{\tau_k}\}_{0\le k \le N}$ contains an index when the random walk crosses $C_n$ since the loop-erased walk is obviously a subset of the walk.
+On the event $\dist( u, \gamma )<4^{-n}r$, the sequence of positions $\cS := \{X_{\tau_k}\}_{0\le k \le N}$ contains an index when the random walk crosses $C_n$ since the loop-erased walk is obviously a subset of the walk.
 Let $\kappa$ be the index of the last crossing of $C_n$ by the walk and let $\gamma'$ be the path obtained by erasing loops from $X[0, \tau_\kappa]$, i.e the ``current loop-erased path" at time $\tau_\kappa$.
-On the event $|\gamma-u|<4^{-n}r$, necessarily the random walk did not hit $\gamma'$ after $\tau_\kappa$, otherwise the part of the path closer to $u$ would have been erased.
+On the event $\dist(u, \gamma)<4^{-n}r$, necessarily the random walk did not hit $\gamma'$ after $\tau_\kappa$, otherwise the part of the path closer to $u$ would have been erased.
 In particular the random walk did not do any full turn after time $\tau_\kappa$.
 Also by construction we have $N - \kappa \geq n$.

-Therefore we see that conditioned on the sequence of position $\cS$, the event $|\gamma-u|<4^{-n}r$ is included in the event that there was no full turn in the last $n$ intervals $[\tau_k, \tau_{k+1}]$.
-Choosing the constant $C$ to be the constant from \cref{lem:full_turn_conditioned} associated with annuli of aspect ratio $R/r = 16$, we can apply that lemma for each annulus, since for each $i\le i_{\max}$, if $r_i$ is the radius of $C_i$, we have $\delta \le C r_i\delta_0$ by our choice of $i_{\max}(\delta)$.
-Hence using the independence noted above, the conditional probability of this is at most $\alpha^n$ for some $\alpha < 1$, which concludes the proof. \end{proof}
+Therefore we see that conditioned on the sequence of positions $\cS$, the event $\dist(u , \gamma)<4^{-n}r$ is included in the event that there was no full turn in the last $n$ intervals $[\tau_k, \tau_{k+1}]$.
+Choosing the constant $c$ to be the constant from \cref{lem:full_turn_conditioned} associated with annuli of aspect ratio $R/r = 16$, we can apply that result for each annulus, since we condition on $\cS$ and for each $i\le i_{\max}$, if $r_i$ is the radius of $C_i$, we have $\delta \le c r_i\delta_0$ by our choice of $i_{\max}(\delta)$.
+Hence using the independence noted above, the conditional probability of this is at most $(1-\alpha)^n$ for some $\alpha >0 $, which concludes the proof. \end{proof}